Rape statistics: Research

-A map of the world showing a composite index about rape of women in 2018, data by WomanStats Project.

 Most rape research and reporting to date has been limited to male–female forms of rape.
 Research on male–male and female–male is beginning to be done.
 However, almost no research has been done on female–female rape, though women can be charged with rape in a few jurisdictions.
 A few books, such as Violent Betrayal: Partner Abuse in Lesbian Relationships by Dr. Claire M. Renzetti, No More Secrets: Violence in Lesbian Relationships by Janice Ristock, and Woman-to-Woman Sexual Violence: Does She Call It Rape? by Lori B. Girshick also cover the topic of rape of women by other women.

 By country

 This table indicates the annual number of recorded rapes per capita by country for last available year.
 Each entry is based on that country's definition of rape, which varies widely throughout the world.
 It does not specify whether recorded means reported, brought to trial, or convicted.
 It does not include cases of rape which go unreported or unrecorded.
 Alternative estimates can show large differences, such as South Africa having around 500,000 rapes per year, or Egypt having more than 20,000 rapes a year.